dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 Describe how the gameplay evolves over time.
 Are there new abilities, unlockable levels, skill trees, or difficulty scaling?
 -->
-- Turn and Action Point Scaling -
+- Difficulty scaling -
+  - As more survivors are saved, the player has less inventory slots making supplies even scarcer and difficult to manage
+  - With each survivor saved, the deduction values hazard cards and negative events increase by 1.
+    - Ex: If an encounter gives -2 health with 0 survivors rescued. then having:
+      - 1 survivor = -3 health
+      - 2 survivors =  -4 health
+      - 3 survivors = -5 health
-- Mech upgrades - consumption of tools + energy
+- Mech upgrades - consumption of action points, energy, and an extra turn, but in turn can mean less fuel/AP consumption for larger moves in future turns
-- Pl
+-

 ### Game Rules